ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 * **Parameters:**
   - name: The name of the Solid Model.
-  - id: The id of the Solid Model.
+  - id: The ID of the Solid Model.
   - active: Active status of lay-up mapping object.
   - entire_solid_mesh: If true, then the scope is all solid elements.
   - solid_element_sets: Defines the scope of solid elements if entire_solid_mesh is False.